 - Students who began their program in a Fall Semester should graduate within 8 semesters.
 Students who began their program in a Spring Semester should graduate within 9 semesters.
 For students who have participated in exchange programs for one or more semester, the maximum time to graduation may be 9 for Fall starters and 10 for Spring starters.

-- Graduation status finalized by the date of the graduation ceremony for that academic year.
+- Graduation status finalized by the deadline set for the graduation ceremony for that academic year.

 In case of a tie between two or more students, students are ranked according to the following criteria in order of precedence: